Tnze/gomcbot/README.md

 # GoMCbot
-A golang minecraft bot package
+A golang minecraft robot package

 # Usage
+There are some basic usage example.
+For more information, see [Wiki](https://github.com/Tnze/gomcbot/wiki).

 ## PingList a minecraft server